emqx/emqx-lua-hook/README.md

 For the supported functions, please refer to luerl's [project page](https://github.com/rvirding/luerl).

+Lua scripts are stored in hook_lua directory, and will be loaded automatically.
+If a script is changed during runtime, it should be reloaded to take effect.

+Each lua script could export several functions binding with emqttd hooks, triggered by message publish, topic subscribe, client connect, etc. Different lua scripts may export same type function, binding with a same event.
+But their order being triggered is not guaranteed.

 To start this plugin, run following command:
 ```shell
 bin/emqttd_ctl plugins load emq_lua_hook
 ```

 ## NOTE